kevanlee/dunk/README.md

 python3 -m http.server 2500

+Fixes and polish:

+* Fix the disabled cards logic or else add error state
+* NEW: Add a log to the top left
+* NEW: Add funny commentary

 ## Game Overview

 Dunk is a four-person, trick-taking card game inspired by Rook, specifically the variant known as Kentucky Rook.
 If you've never played Rook before, it's a little like Bridge-meets-Hearts.
 Dunk is played with a special card deck and involves bidding, power suits, and team play.